Gaoyifei1011/GetStoreApp/Description/README_EN-US.md

 ------

 ### Planned update for version 4.0 (expected to be completed around the release of Windows App SDK 1.6, around September)
-> * Bring back the Store.rg API to parse Store applications and provide multiple channels to parse store application installation packages
+> * Back to Store.rg API parsing store application, provide a variety of channels to parse store application installation package
-> * Add Native AOT support to reduce binary distribution and improve application speed
+> * Added support for Native AOT, reducing binary distribution while improving application speed
-> * Rebuild the web browsing section using native c++
+> * Re-architecting the Web browsing section (introducing Edge legacy and WebView2)
-> * Rebuild the download management module, integrate the display of downloading page and uncompleted download page, and replace Aria2 download with the delivery optimization that comes with Windows 11 22621+
+> * Rebuild the download management module, integrate the download page and the incomplete download display page, and replace Aria2 downloads with the delivery optimization that comes with Windows 11 22621+

 ------